MarcBruins/marcbruins.github.io/_posts/2018-12-15-C#-8-Nullable-reference-types.md

 <NullableReferenceTypes>true</NullableReferenceTypes>
 ```

-Also make sure your that all your also projects target *.NET Core 3.0 or higher.*
+Also make sure your that all your projects target *.NET Core 3.0 or higher.*

 Welcome to **.NET Hardcore**